-Participants will have a chance to engage with university professors, students, and staff to develop a network forging positive, healthy mentorship connections focused on academic success and personal growth.
+Participants engage with university professors, students, and staff to develop a peer/professional network forging positive, healthy mentorship connections focused on academic success and personal growth.
 This program encourages Latinx students to attend college by increasing their awareness of higher education and showing that it is well within their reach.
-Parents and family members will also be getting information about UNCG and supporting their students through their college search process in their own language.

 In this residential research-based camp, rising 9th- through 12th-graders work alongside field experts in exploring the vast ecosystem at Chestnut Ridge Camp and Retreat Center.
 Each morning students go into the field to catch, catalog, and release various reptiles and amphibians.
 They will study the inhabitants of ephemeral pools, streams, lakes, and hardwood forests.
 Possible field studies include: water turtles, box turtles, snakes, stream amphibians, ephemeral pool amphibians, and frog calls.
 The camp is based at a nut-free facility that can provide vegetarian and gluten-free options as needed.
-The camp is scheduled for June 19-24.
-Please note that this camp has protocols in place for Covid-19.
-Contact us at firstname.lastname@example.org or 919-304-2178.
+The camp is scheduled for June 11-16, 2023.
+Contact us at email@example.com or 919-304-2178.

 UNCG offers an Esports & Gaming Summer Camp for 9-14 year-olds.
 The four one-week camps are being offered on campus in computer labs and the brand new Esports arena, a new state-of-the-art 3,300 square feet esports facility.
 The arena includes more than 36 PCs and at least four gaming consoles, four large video walls, and eight large-screen video panels to facilitate shared experiences with areas for collaboration and academic instruction.